zanerock/cloudsite/src/docs/README-prefix.md

 # Cloudsite

-___This is alpha software and currently broken.___ I feel like the universe is gas lighting me a little because not only was it working yesterday, but I had tested it like a dozen times and it was fine.
-AWS was squirrely earlier, and also I found a long standing bug in my code.
-I think there was some interaction with my settings file, which I wasn't resetting, and my ability to carry out successful builds.
-It was skipping some step, wherein my bug resides.

-And, Amazon was also giving me weird results earlier.
-Basic drift detection on like ~18 resources kept failing with "Internal Error"s all over the place.
-I googled, and there were a few people mentioning "Internal Error"s, but none of them seemed to apply.

-And then another thing, the other day I was getting really descriptive messages in the 'Events' tab of my stack instance.
-But today, there's nothing.
-All the message data is blank.
-The weird thing is the events are spaced like the text is there, but then there's just a '-' in the middle.

-IDK.
-I probably would have held off on publishing the thing if I wasn't confident it was working but now that it's out, I don't want to mess around with unpublishing it either... and also I really like 'cloudsite' and I don't want to lose it.
-I'm working on a logo and everything.
+___This is alpha software and currently broken.___ I think the problem is the 'PowerUserAccess' isn't actually sufficient (it was working with 'AdministratorAccess').
+I'm building up a more targeted permissions policy now.

 So, it's ___alpha software___.
 Don't use it right now.
-If you really like the project, you can support me on [Patreon @zanecodes](https://patreon.com/zanecodes).
+If you really like the project, you're welcome to contribute We provide support for developers on [our discord channel](https://discord.gg/QWAav6fZ5C).
+You can also support the project on [Patreon @zanecodes](https://patreon.com/zanecodes).

 ♡( •ॢ◡-ॢ)✧˖° ♡